nicholaswmin/automap/README.md

 Every nesting level increases the exponent by `1` so you can easily jump from O(n) to O(n<sup>2</sup>) then O(n<sup>3</sup>) and so on.

-Just a brief calculation based on the above is enough to figure out that even a tiny list with 5 items will become prohibitively expensive at even the most basic nesting depth.

-So while nested lists are supported, they are *not* recommended.

-This particular issue can be solved in better time complexity with some rudimentary assumptions and some slight tradeoffs, like assuming that if 1 List item has a List, then all of them probably do - but for now this problem is ignored as irrelevant.

-Possible workarounds:

-- Don't use a `List`.
-Keep the list as an `Array`.
-  This means it won't be decomposed and in some cases it might be an acceptable tradeoff, if your nested lists simply contain a minimal amount of items.

-- Use a `LazyList`.
-  They won't have an impact on the initial fetching but they will eventually exhibit the same behaviour when you call `list.load()` to load their contents.

-- Avoid nested lists in your object graph in general.

 ## Alternatives

 ### Saving encoded JSONs